EPFL-ENAC/co2-calculator-user-doc/docs/en/project-overview.md

 The CO₂ calculator makes it possible to anticipate future obligations regarding monitoring and reporting carbon emissions related to research activities.

-In addition, the CO₂ Project Planner workspace makes it possible to estimate the carbon footprint of a project related to a funding application, whether it is past, ongoing, or future, while the CO₂ Explorer workspace makes it possible to estimate the carbon footprint of a specific action, such as a business trip, the use of scientific equipment, and so forth.
+In addition, the CO₂ Project planner workspace makes it possible to estimate the carbon footprint of a project related to a funding application, whether it is past, ongoing, or future, while the CO₂ Explorer workspace makes it possible to estimate the carbon footprint of a specific action, such as a business trip, the use of scientific equipment, and so forth.